-When I was left behind as a survivor of suicide there wasn’t much information available on how to deal with such a situation, and talking about it with others often left them feeling uncomfortable and unable to support me through such a traumatic experience.
+When I lost a loved one through suicide, there wasn’t much information available on how to deal with it and viewed by many in horrible stigmas.
+Talking about it with others often left them feeling uncomfortable and unable to help me.

-When news of a suicidal death is first received, there tends to be some disbelief and denial.
-I actually found the body of my loved one, yet there was still a part of me that didn’t believe it was true.
-I expected it to end up a cruel joke intended to teach me a harsh lesson.
-Though that in itself seems cruel, at that time it seemed like a good exchange for the reality of the situation, which took some time and much verification to sink in.
+When news of a suicidal death is first received, there tends to be a great deal of disbelief and denial.
+Even though I was the one to find my loved one's body, I still wanted to believe that it wasn't true and expected it to be some cruel practical joke intended to teach me a harsh lesson.
+Though that in itself seems cruel, at that time, it seemed like a good exchange for the reality of the situation, which took some time and much verification to sink in.

 ACCEPTING THE NEWS

 Once I processed the loss, I began to ask why.
-It seems like such an extreme solution to temporary problems that can be solved in other ways.
-It is normal to keep asking questions until you have come to terms with the answers, or the lack of answers, you have come up with.
+It seems like such an extreme solution to issues that might be solved in other ways.
+It is normal to keep asking questions and seek out answers, or the lack of answers.

-After my loved one took his life, I tore apart the house, looking in every spot in every area seeking answers; hoping that he left anything that would help me to understand why.
-The thing about suicide is that even if we have answers, this is never an easy question to answer or understand.
+After my loss, I tore apart the house, looking in every spot seeking answers; hoping that he left anything that would help me to understand why.
+The thing about suicide is that even if we have answers, this is never easy to understand.

-The endless strings of “If only I had done this or hadn’t done that, maybe he wouldn't have taken his life” haunted me for a very long time.
+The endless strings of “If only I had done this or hadn’t done that, maybe this wouldn't have happened” haunted me for a very long time.
 To this day, I still have a tendency to wonder “what if....”
-What can make things worse are when other people displace their own guilt by placing blame on you.

-It is quite a common occurrence with suicide survivors to place blame on themselves or others for the suicide.
-While it is normal to want to find someone to blame, and though the situation is difficult to understand, it is important to recognize that the person who died by suicide is the only one who can be properly blamed; as they are the one who has made this decision.
+It is quite a common occurrence during the grieving process to place blame on ourselves or others for the suicide.
+While it is normal to want to find someone to blame, and though the situation is difficult to understand, it is important to recognize that that blame only creates greater hurts.

-Some people felt I should have felt more anger over my loss than I did.
-I guess I should have been angry; leaving loved ones behind like that was not a loving thing for him to do.
-But, I was never angry at him.
-Instead I felt pity for the pain he must have been feeling to make such an extreme decision as this.
-These feelings only lead me back to the feelings of guilt.
-But for many, anger is a very normal part of their grieving process.
-If nothing else, you may displace your anger towards others.
+Some people expressed that I should have felt more anger over my loss than I did.
+I was never angry with him.
+Instead, I felt very sad for the pain he must have been feeling in order to make such an extreme decision and sad that I wasn't able to help him with that pain.
+These feelings would lead me back to the feelings of guilt.

 BE PATIENT WITH YOURSELF

-Refrain from making major decisions in your life shortly after the death.
-Your grief may distort your ability to handle changes and to make sound choices.
-Despite your grief, feelings of depression and lack of interest to do so, realize that it will be important for you to take as good of care of yourself as you can.
+If possible, refrain from making major decisions in your life shortly after the death.
+Your grief may distort your ability to make sound choices.

 - Feeling Powerless; Overcoming Learned Helplessness